RoadTrip-Community/Wokhive-Frontend/CONTRIBUTING.md

-# Contributing to Wokhive FE
+# Contributing to RoadTrip's Open-source Project - Wokhive

 Thank you for your interest in contributing to the Wokhive open-source project.
 We welcome contributions from the community to help improve and grow our project.
 Please take a moment to read through the guidelines below to ensure a smooth and effective collaboration.